coder/coder/docs/networking.md

 workspaces, coder servers, and users.

-The coder server must have an inbound address reachable by users and workspaces, but otherwise all topologies _just work_ with Coder.
+The coder server must have an inbound address reachable by users and workspaces, but otherwise, all topologies _just work_ with Coder.

 When possible, we establish direct connections between users and workspaces.
-Direct connections are just as fast as connecting to the workspace outside of Coder.
+Direct connections are as fast as connecting to the workspace outside of Coder.
 When NAT traversal fails, connects are relayed through the coder server.
-Our networking logic is backed by [Tailscale](https://tailscale.com).
+[Tailscale](https://tailscale.com) backs out networking logic.

 All user <-> workspace connections are end-to-end encrypted.

 ## coder server

-Workspaces connect back to the coder server via the server's external address, set via [`ACCESS_URL`](./admin/configure#access-url).
+Workspaces connect to the coder server via the server's external address, set via [`ACCESS_URL`](./admin/configure#access-url).
 There must not be a NAT between the workspace and coder server.

-Users connect to the coder server's dashboard and API through its `ACCESS_URL` as well, so there must not be a NAT between users and the coder server.
+Users connect to the coder server's dashboard and API through its `ACCESS_URL` as well.
+There must not be a NAT between users and the coder server.

 ## Web Apps

-Connections between the user and the workspace initiated through the dashboard are relayed through the coder server.
+The coder servers relays dashboard-initiated connections between the user and the workspace.
 Web terminal <-> workspace connections are an exception and may be direct.

 In general, [port forwarding](./networking/port-forwarding.md) web apps is faster than connecting to them through the dashboard.